gmail unsubscribeemail managementproductivity

 • Report phishing to Gmail if clearly malicious

 Not all unsubscribes work the same way.
-Here's what's actually happening:
+Here's what's actually happening behind the scenes:

 How it works:

-• Email includes special header with unsubscribe URL
+• Email includes a special header with the unsubscribe URL

-• Gmail reads header and shows unsubscribe link automatically
+• Gmail reads the header and shows the unsubscribe link automatically

 • One-click unsubscribe